 - Injections, such as an epidural, to block pain receptors

 If you suffer herniated discs or spinal fractures along with whiplash, you may require surgery.

 Seek Help From the Right Auto Accident Doctors in New York and New Jersey

 A car accident and its ensuing consequences can have devastating and costly long-term effects on your life.
-For this reason, you want to partner with an auto accident doctor who is familiar with common car accident injuries and who understands how no-fault insurance works and what your medical record must contain to document your auto accident whiplash injury, and pain.
+For this reason, you should consider seeing a physician who is experienced in treating common car accident injuries and is familiar with personal injury laws.
 No-fault doctors in our directory include specialists like orthopedists, neurologists, pain management, physical therapists, chiropractors, and more.
 To search for and make an appointment with an experienced doctor near you, call us at (888) 970-5065.
 Restore your health and get back to living your life!